hjmschoonvelde/ess_qta_2026/README.md

 *Day 9 - July 16*

 -	**Lecture**: New developments in supervised machine learning.
 Weak supervision.
 Transfer learning.
-Transformer-based model
+Transformer-based models.

 -	**Lab**: Using BERT-NLI for zero-shot classification of House of Commons speeches; designing validation workflows.